President Trump, first lady Melania Trump to attend Bush funeral

 Sanders said the Trump administration is working to arrange a state funeral for Bush and that the president will declare Dec.
 5 a national day of mourning in his honor.

-Trump was expected to speak by phone with former President George W. Bush, another son of the deceased president, Saturday morning.
+Later Saturday, before his meeting with German Chancellor Angela Merkel at the G-20 summit here, Trump said he had spoken by phone with Jeb Bush and former President George W. Bush, another of the deceased president's sons.

+"I expressed deepest sympathies," Trump told reporters.
+"He led a full life and a very exemplary life."

 He did not attend a funeral for former first lady Barbara Bush earlier this year.